jx11r/nixdots/.github/README.md

 ```

 - Add the root password and reboot the system.
-- Log in as your normal user, the initial password is "nix".
+- Log in as your normal user, the initial password is *nix*.